Kloox/gomoku_42/README.md

 or

-Compiled the project on WSL and using a tool like Xlaunch to be able to launch the project.
+Compile the project on WSL and use a tool like Xlaunch to be able to launch the project.

 or

-Compiled the project on Mingw-w64 with:
+Compile the project on Mingw-w64 with:

 `make goget`<br/>
 `make windows`<br/>

-(You still nedd install the proper dependencies on Mingw-w64).<br/>
+(You still need to install the proper dependencies on Mingw-w64).<br/>

 You can now run gomoku. :)